MohammadMaftoun/YOLO-and-Its-Applications/README.md

     Submit issues: If they find bugs or have feature requests, they can report them via the GitHub issues section.
     Create pull requests: If they develop improvements or fixes, they can submit a pull request to merge their code into the main repository.

 This description is designed to make the repository accessible to a wide audience, from beginners to experienced developers, by providing clear usage instructions and examples.
-It also highlights the key strengths of YOLO in real-time applications, making it suitable for various industries.
+It also highlights YOLO's key strengths in real-time applications, making it suitable for various industries.